utsaslab/crashmonkey/docs/Ace.md

 would create `output/001` and `output/001.out` from the given J-lang file.

-For more information explaining how to run the adapters directly, refer to the beginning of the following files for [Crashmonkey](../ace/cmAdapter.py) and [xfstest](../ace/xfstestAdapter.py) respectively.

 3. *XFSTEST-Concise* : Ace can also generate J-lang version two files (or J2-lang files) which contain multiple tests wrapped into a single file.
 The *XFSTest* adapter automatically detects what version of J-lang file is passed in, and decides whether to generate a single test or a condensed test.
 The adapter can be run with the same arguments as described above, with J-lang files replaced by J2-lang files.
 For example, running:

 ```